 After its release, Magento quickly met its roaring success and continued to prosper due to its flexibility.
 The platform includes multiple built-in tools and offers plenty of prominent plug-ins, themes and extensions.
 This allows users to have complete flexibility over the functionality of their websites.

 In short, whatever you can imagine, it’s probably possible in Magento.

 Wondering how Magento (Adobe commerce) is where it is today?
-Two years after its release, the gigantic company eBay made an investment deal to give 49% of its ownership to Magento.
+Two years after its release, the gigantic company eBay made an investment deal to give 49% ownership to Magento.
 The company then acquired Magento in the following year.
 At the same time, as eBay also owned PayPal, eBay began to tightly integrate PayPal into the platform.
 However in 2015, Magento became a separate corporation once again when eBay and Paypal parted.

 This continued until Adobe eventually acquired Magento for $1.68 billion in 2018.